 1) Candidates for the BA degree are expected to make significant contributions either as performers or technicians in the production program.
 They may expect assignment to such duties as are considered by the faculty to be necessary and desirable in their academic and artistic development.

-- 2) Majors are expected to adhere to all policies and procedures outlined in the School of Theatre Arts Handbook. - 3) Attendance at all Theatre Arts classes is mandatory. - 4) At the conclusion of the sophomore year, students meet individually with the faculty of the School of Theatre Arts to evaluate progress to date. - 5) Students who fail to fulfill their responsibilities within the School of Theatre Arts may be put on departmental probation, limiting their ability to participate in the production program. - 6) Juries will be held for theatre majors during each academic year to give the faculty the opportunity to provide input on individual student progress and to assist the student's decisions in a continuing course of study.
+2) Majors are expected to adhere to all policies and procedures outlined in the School of Theatre Arts Handbook.
+3) Attendance at all Theatre Arts classes is mandatory.

+4) At the conclusion of the sophomore year, students meet individually with the faculty of the School of Theatre Arts to evaluate progress to date.
+5) Students who fail to fulfill their responsibilities within the School of Theatre Arts may be put on departmental probation, limiting their ability to participate in the production program.
+6) Juries will be held for theatre majors during each academic year to give the faculty the opportunity to provide input on individual student progress and to assist the student's decisions in a continuing course of study.
 Miscellaneous Requirements and Limitations for all BFA degrees:

-- 1. At least 11 of the course units counted toward the total degree requirements must be at the upper-division level. - 2.
-Not more than four course units of "D" work completed at Illinois Wesleyan University or elsewhere may be counted toward a degree.
-Not more than two course units of "D" work in music, music theatre, or theatre arts may be counted toward a degree. - 3.
-Candidates for the B.F.A. degree will be expected to make significant contribution to the production program as performers (actors, singers, dancers), designers, or in various technical capacities.
-Students may expect assignment to such duties as are considered by the faculty to be necessary and desirable in their academic and artistic development. - 4.
-Majors are expected to adhere to all policies and procedures outlined in the School of Theatre Arts Handbook. - 5.
-Attendance at all Theatre Arts and Music Theatre classes is mandatory. - 6.
-At the conclusion of the sophomore year, each student will meet with the faculty of the School of Theatre Arts to evaluate progress to date. - 7.
-Juries will be held for theatre majors during each academic year to give the faculty the opportunity to provide input on individual student progress and to assist the student's decisions in a continuing course of study. - 8.
-Additional electives in the major are encouraged; Music Theatre majors should take a minimum of one (1) enrollment of dance per semester in the freshman year and two (2) enrollments of dance per semester sophomore through senior year thus achieving an even distribution of dance training over the four years. - Students who fail to fulfill their responsibilities within the School of Theatre Arts may be put on departmental probation, limiting their ability to participate in the production program.
+1. At least 11 of the course units counted toward the total degree requirements must be at the upper-division level.
+2. Not more than four course units of "D" work completed at Illinois Wesleyan University or elsewhere may be counted toward a degree.
+Not more than two course units of "D" work in music, music theatre, or theatre arts may be counted toward a degree.
+3. Candidates for the B.F.A. degree will be expected to make significant contribution to the production program as performers (actors, singers, dancers), designers, or in various technical capacities.
+Students may expect assignment to such duties as are considered by the faculty to be necessary and desirable in their academic and artistic development.
+4. Majors are expected to adhere to all policies and procedures outlined in the School of Theatre Arts Handbook.
+5. Attendance at all Theatre Arts and Music Theatre classes is mandatory.

+6. At the conclusion of the sophomore year, each student will meet with the faculty of the School of Theatre Arts to evaluate progress to date.
+7. Juries will be held for theatre majors during each academic year to give the faculty the opportunity to provide input on individual student progress and to assist the student's decisions in a continuing course of study.
+8. Additional electives in the major are encouraged.